flame-engine/flame/doc/input.md

 You can also check more complete examples [here](https://github.com/flame-engine/flame/tree/main/examples/lib/stories/controls/).

-## Tapable and Draggable components
+## Tapable, Draggable and Hoverable components

-Any component derived from `BaseComponent` (most components) can add the `Tapable` and/or the `Draggable` mixins to handle taps and drags on the component.
+Any component derived from `BaseComponent` (most components) can add the `Tapable`, the `Draggable`, and/or the `Hoverable` mixins to handle taps, drags and hovers on the component.

 All overridden methods return a boolean to control if the event should be passed down further along to components underneath it.
 So say that you only want your top visible component to receive a tap